NawarMalhis/AFF/README.md

-# AFF
-Annotated fasta format
+# Annotated Fasta Format (AFF)

 The Annotated FASTA Format (AFF), with a .af file extension, is a text-based format for protein amino acid sequences that includes multiple annotation tags and a statistical summary header.
 This AFF Python library provides tools for reading, writing, and processing .af files, as well as reading residue-level scores, generating ROC and precision-recall plots, and calculating metrics such as AUC, average precision score (APS), and success rate.

 AFF files are divided into two sections, the header section and the data section.
-See the AFF example below.
+See the AFF sample file below.

-### AFF example
+### AFF sample file
 ```bash
 # Data Name: MC2 CV1 Dataset
 #